yaroslavrosokha/QueueingExperiment/README.md

-# teamsQueue
-Modak, Shunko, Rosokha
+# Experimental Software for Cooperation in Queueing Systems
+by Yaroslav Rosokha and Chen Wei

+Runs on otree 5.10.3